Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Conclusion

 \section{Conclusion}

-In this paper, we modelled call blending in call centers as an $M/G/1$ retrial queue with the possibility of server failure and studied the system behavior in steady-state.
-In our analysis, we derived the system stability condition and closed-form expressions for the joint distribution of the server state and the expected number of customer calls in the system.
-Numerical results were provided for various performance measures to validate and compare our findings with that of a system with no breakdown.
+In this paper, we have conducted an exhaustive steady-state analysis of the $M/G/1$ retrial queue incorporated with two-way communication and the possibility of server failure.
+Having immediate applications in blended call centers, our study of the stationary characteristics provided explicit expressions for the joint distribution of the server state and the expected number of incoming customer calls in the orbit.
+Results from extensive numerical simulations were provided for various performance measures to validate and compare our findings with that of a baseline system with no server breakdown.
+A promising follow-up on this work would be an extended analysis involving an unreliable multi-server retrial queueing model with prioritized classes of incoming service requests.
+The consideration of customer impatience in conjunction with service prioritization is yet another interesting direction for further exploration.